Nalini Das: Writer and editor

 Along with her elder sister, Kalyani Karlekar, in the 1930s and 1940s she edited a Bengali a women's magazine Meyeder Katha.

 Das created the first schoolgirl female detectives of Bengali literature.
 The Goenda Gondalu (translated into English as the Lu Quartet by Swapna Dutta), are four young schoolgirls who solve mysteries.

 From 1964 till her death in 1993, she was one of the three editors of the Bengali children's magazine Sandesh, which operated out of her home.
 She wrote a book about the childhood days of her cousin Satyajit Ray, Shaat Rajar Dhon Ek Manik.
 She edited children's books along with Lila Majumdar and Ray.

 Personal life

 Nalini Das married Ashokananda Das, brother of Bengali poet Jibanananda Das.
 Writer and publisher Amitananda Das is their son.
-Amitananda Das went on to marry Krishna Roy and they have a daughter.

 Awards

 Nalini Das was awarded the Vidyasagar Memorial Award in 1990 by West Bengal Govt.